Stormesh/clock-in-bot/README.md

 ## Todo

 - Add tabs for different user groups to monitor their activity.
-- Add a system to track users when they are actively monitoring the dashboard + check how many IPs are logged into this user's account.
+- Add a system to track users when they are actively monitoring the dashboard.

 ## Contributing